jack8daniels2/bouncer/README.md

 - We may also want to keep a hit count for each url, domain etc

 Using user specified strings (url) as is in an internal service and database is a bad idea.
 I'd like to encode the url right away from the service onwards.
 Encoding TBD.

-#####TODO
-Automated Testing, packaging, replace sys.argv usage with optparser, verify url parsing logic.

-#####Future expansion

-> The size of the URL list could grow infinitely, how might you
-> scale this beyond the memory capacity of this VM?
-Bonus if you
-> implement this.

-The memory_trie storage is an example of how we can maintain the blocklist in memory.
-I'm not a fan of this idea because scaling and monitoring such an application is not simple.
-One option of scaling a service that maintains the blocklist in memory is to shard the key space and assign them to pools of identical server.
-A reverse proxy would route the request to the right pool.
-Use of consistent hashing can avoid reassignment of keyspace.
-I don't recommend an in-memory solution when we are maintaining an 'infinite' list.
-Therefore, I implemented a generic storage interface backed by redis, cassandra, in memory dict/trie and riak.
-The key to the solution is the AnyCast functionality that allows querying multiple 'storage' asynchronously (server can move on to serving other requests) and in parallel, and allow a service to respond as soon as the first hit is received.
-Redis performs pretty well with large key space and so does Cassandra.
-We can scale to 'infinite' urls by keeping, say cassandra as a persistent storage, redis as a LRU cache, and still keep our average response to < 5msec.

-> The number of requests may exceed the capacity of this VM, how
-> might you solve that?
-Bonus if you implement this.

-See above

-> What are some strategies you might use to update the service
-> with new URLs?
-Updates may be as much as 5 thousand URLs a day
-> with updates arriving every 10 minutes.

 We can use a message queue that updates the storage.
 Each update would first write to the database and then invalidate the corresponding cache entries.
 Writing to cache first ensures that we use the update right away, but it'd require throwing away some good LRU entries.
 I implemented tools/data_feed.py and tools/data_ingest.py as a prototype using kafka (it doesn't invalidate the cache though.)
 If we were to implement a service that maintains the blacklists in memory then we can upgrade it directly using non-blocking polling (preferrably done by libev).